Years ago, you made it through the trials and tribulations of gingerly introducing a new baby to their older sibling.

 It is difficult to tell if your toddler is acting out because of jealousy or for some other reason.
 Regardless of the cause of their new, difficult behaviors, here are some things you can do to help take the air out of the balloon:

 - Acknowledge your toddler’s feelings.
-Remember that your toddler doesn’t understand their emotions and doesn’t know how to communicate effectively, so you should try to avoid scolding your emotional toddler.
+Remember that your toddler doesn’t understand their emotions and doesn’t know how to communicate effectively, so you should avoid scolding your emotional toddler.
 You want to assure your toddler that their feelings are okay.

 - Listen to your toddler.
 You want to try to be patient while listening to your toddler explain why they’re jealous of another person or older child.
 You might figure out that your toddler needs a boost in confidence or self-esteem.

 - Carve out some additional one-on-one time during the day.
 Toddlers crave attention and need the security that they feel when you give it to them.
-During this time, get playfully physical once in while by roughhousing in a way that causes your toddler to laugh.
+During this time, get playfully physical once in a while by roughhousing in a way that causes your toddler to laugh.
 You will be rewarded with hugs.

 - Make your toddler feel unique and worthy.
 Avoid comparing your toddler to anyone else, especially an older child.
 You might think you are providing an example, but your toddler may interpret that you love the other child more or that the other child is better.